sndipk/sndipk.github.io/README.md

 	•	Skills: Data Cleaning, Python, Data/Statistical analysis, Visulisatizationn, Trends, Modeling, Communication

 Description:
 		The project Agriculture Product Prediction is a comprehensive Tableau venture aimed at developing a predictive model to forecast agricultural product yields, specifically rice, wheat, and vegetables, across various countries in the upcoming years.
-The model's objective is to provide accurate predictions that can assist policymakers, farmers, and stakeholders in making informed decisions to optimize production and ensure food security.
+The models objective is to provide accurate predictions that can assist policymakers, farmers, and stakeholders in making informed decisions to optimize production and ensure food security.
 Project Description:
 Aim: The primary goal is to construct a predictive model that leverages historical data to forecast future yields of key agricultural products.
 By predicting the production of rice, wheat, and vegetables, the model will serve as a crucial tool for planning and resource allocation in the agricultural sector.
 Problem Statement: The challenge lies in creating a robust model capable of predicting agricultural production with high accuracy.
 This model must account for the complex interplay of factors that influence crop yields, such as climate variability, soil quality, farming practices, and socio-economic conditions.
 Activity: To address this challenge, the project will employ regression analysis, including linear and logistic regression techniques, to identify trends and patterns within the data.
 This statistical approach will help in understanding the relationships between various predictive factors and crop yields.
-Data Set: The foundation of this predictive model is the "world_foods" dataset from Kaggle, which contains extensive data on global food production.
+Data Set: The foundation of this predictive model is the world_foods dataset from Kaggle, which contains extensive data on global food production.
 This dataset will be meticulously cleaned and preprocessed to ensure the quality and reliability of the predictions.
 Skills Required: The project demands a diverse set of skills, including:
 	•	Data Cleaning: Ensuring the dataset is free of inconsistencies and errors to maintain the integrity of the analysis.
 	•	Python Programming: Utilizing Python for data manipulation, analysis, and model development.